 A retention interview, also called an employee stay interview, is a great way to communicate with employees.
 You can figure out what they like about the job and what they dislike.
 Then, you can create a forecast and make a plan to help reduce turnover and keep your employees happier at work.

 Another crucial aspect of making sure your employees are happy is your flexibility.
 Every employee is different, and you need to acknowledge that and treat them accordingly.
 While a rigid schedule may work for some employees, others may need something a bit more flexible to work with their day-to-day lives.
 Flexibility also complements the employee stay interview process well.
-If there’s something your employees feel you could improve on, you need to be flexible enough to make changes.
+If there’s something your employees monitoring software feel you could improve on, you need to be flexible enough to make changes.
 This is what allows your business to continue growing, keeps your employees happy and prevents your business from becoming outdated.

 There’s a lot to consider when it comes to being a manager, but employee satisfaction should always be a high priority.
 By keeping your employees happy, you can lower turnover, which in turn saves your business money and helps it grow.
 Through a combination of flexibility, communication, and careful hiring, you can greatly reduce the turnover rate for your business.